 At the front of the Ascension Garden in between the columbarium walls is the Trinity Fountain.
 This fountain extends the imagery of water throughout the entirety of the Garden, with the addition of the imagery, by way of its three pillars, acknowledging the presence of the Triune God throughout this holy space.

 And so, our hope is that all who walk the holy ground of the Garden, see these fountains, and feel God’s presence, as they remember their own baptism and give thanks to the God who loves each one of us.

-Listed in the Ascension Garden are the names of the saints who have called Arborlawn, “Home,” but who, for various reasons, have been laid to rest elsewhere.
-We give thanks to God for these persons: for their lives, well-lived, and for the ways in which their uniqueness and individual gifts and graces contributed to making the Arborlawn community a “Home” for all of us.
+Listed in the Ascension Garden are the names of the saints who have called Arborlawn, “Home,” but who have been laid to rest elsewhere.
+We give thanks to God for these people: for their lives, well-lived, and for the ways in which their uniqueness and individual gifts and graces contributed to making the Arborlawn community a Home for all of us.

 As one enters into the Ascension Garden, the first area one passes is the Reflection Garden.
 This space is filled with beautiful flowers and greenery that change with the season.
 Passing by the Reflection Garden, one cannot help but pause and feel the presence of our God, living, moving, and breathing throughout every inch of this holy ground.

 At the front of the Jud Cramer Ascension Garden hangs a familiar feature that can be found throughout the Arborlawn campus.
 The grapes on their vine at the center of this cross remind us time and time again of the words from the Gospel of John that Christ is our vine and we are the branches (John 15:5).
 With the cross at the front of the Garden, there is no doubt that the identity of this place called Arborlawn runs throughout the entirety of this addition to our campus.